sycDev/sycDev/README.md

 - 🔭 I’m focusing on mastering AI engineering and advancing my skills in full-stack development.
 - 🌱 I love coding, always eager to learn and take on new challenges.
 - 📚 My fascination with coding sparked in 2017, leading me on a self-taught programming journey.
-I continued to nurture my passion through computer science studies during secondary school and am now in pursuit of a Bachelor in Software Engineering.
+I further developed this passion through Computer Science studies during secondary school and am now completing my Bachelor's degree in Software Engineering.
-- 🏢 I gained hands-on experience as a Web Developer Trainee (Dec19 - Apr20) and a Software Engineer Intern (Jun24 - Aug24).
+- 🏢 I gained hands-on experience as a Web Developer Trainee (Dec19 - Apr20), a Software Engineer Intern (Jun24 - Aug24) and currently as a Full-time Software Engineer.
-- ⚙️ I have a keen eye for applying best practices in coding styles, always striving to maintain clean and efficient code.
+- ⚙️ I have a keen eye for best practices in coding and always strive to write clean, maintainable, and efficient code.
 - 🎸 Outside of coding, you'll often find me strumming my guitar, exploring new melodies and tunes.
 - 👧 She/Her